 The New Norway: Globalization, National Identity and the Politics of Belonging

-Investigate the dramatic changes in Northern Europe by critically analyzing the development of the Norwegian welfare state through a wide range of topics such as globalization theories, nation-building and national identity, governance and political party systems, European integration, racial thinking, histories of racialization, international aid politics, sexuality, and environmentalism.
+Investigate the dramatic changes in Northern Europe by critically analyzing the development of the Norwegian welfare state through a wide range of topics such as human rights, globalization, national identity, mass migration, peace and justice, gender equality, and the politics of the welfare state.
 Classes are held at the University of Oslo.
 All coursework is in English.

-This program takes an integrated approach to environmental issues, addressing the linkages between rural and urban concerns as well as the way local decisions relate to regional and global trends.
-Topics include sustainable agriculture, land use management and watershed protection, industrial pollution, energy projection and consumption, transportation, urbanization and suburban sprawl.
+This domestic program takes an integrated approach to environmental issues, addressing the linkages between rural and urban concerns as well as the way local decisions relate to regional and global trends.
+Topics include sustainability science and practice, climate change and climate justice, environmental justice issues in poor urban and rural communities, the urban agriculture revolution, ecology, and permaculture design.
 Based in the Twin Cities metropolitan area with field trips throughout southern Minnesota.